abhishek-g-suresh/docs-csm/install/common-pre-install/README.md

 This section will guide the administrator through creating and setting up the Cray Pre-Install Toolkit (PIT).

 Fresh-installations may start at the [Boot installation environment](#3-boot-installation-environment) section.
 Re-installations will have other steps to complete in the [Preparing for a re-installation](#2-preparing-for-a-re-installation) section.

+### Prerequisites

+The following must be verified before starting the Pre-installation procedure:

+    1. All the River Node BMCs should be reachable and set to DHCP mode.
+Refer to [Set node BMCs to DHCP](../re-installation.md#set-node-bmcs-to-dhcp).

+    >**Note:** For baremetal installation these settings will be default.

+    1. Management Switch should be configured with IP address on vlan1 or need a serial console to the switches.

+       List of Management Switch IP address configured on vlan1 have to be shared or need serial console to the switches.

+    1. Verify if the SHCD Document is available with xnames of server.

+    1. Collect ip address of admin node, site dns, gateway ip, and proxy details, and ensure all these IPs are reachable from admin node.

+    1. Verify and ensure you have access to admin node and BMC.

+    1. Download `SLE-15-SP3-Full-x86_64` and `cm-admin-install-1.8-sles15sp3-x86_64.iso` ISO files and csm tarball.

+    1. Verify and ensure a minimum of 64GB memory is available for the admin node.

 ### 1. Boot Pre-Install Live ISO and Seedfiles Generation